ksator/arista_eos_streaming_telemetry_with_telegraf/README.md

 This repository shows the steps to demo streaming telemetry with Arista EOS devices and Telegraf.
 It covers both OpenConfig telemetry and native telemetry.

+# About Telegraf

+Telegraf is an open source collector written in GO.
+Telegraf collects data and writes them into a database.
+It is plugin-driven (it has input plugins, output plugins, ...)

+# About InfluxDB

+InfluxDB is an open source time series database written in GO.

+# About Grafana

+Grafana is an open source tool used to visualize time series data.
+It supports InfluxDB and other backends.
+It runs as a web application.
+It is written in GO.

+# About a TIG stack

+A TIG stack uses:
+    - Telegraf to collect data and to write the collected data in InfluxDB
+    - InfluxDB to store the data collected
+    - Grafana to visualize the data stored in InfluxDB

 # Demo building blocks

   - EOS devices: There is a gNMI server in EOS devices.